 Depending on the severity of the individual’s use, the primary treatment can commonly take 60 days, 90 days, or longer, although some rehan centers opt for outpatient drug treatment.
 This time-frame does not include any long term continuing care recommendations that a primary treatment program would provide.
 Recovery from drug and alcohol abuse is an ongoing process and demands or requires lifestyle change.
 Continuing care helps prepare people for situations in which they have a high risk of relapse.
-For this reason many people choose to visit The Avante Ibogaine Institute which offers ongoing support and advice during your recovery.

 They don’t have the time for treatment right now, and they can’t afford to take the time off from work

 When an individual is caught up in their addiction, it can be very hard to look beyond the here and now.
 They may worry about childcare, taking time off from work and the bills that will stack up, or what people will think about them.
 The truth of the matter is: this person is sick with a disease and needs treatment in order to get their life back on track.

 Above all else, alcohol or drug addiction is a brain disease.
 Though the actual substance an individual becomes addicted to can vary greatly, many of the effects drug use has on the brain are similar.
 They range from changes in the molecules and cells that make up the brain, mood changes, or changes in memory processes and motor skills, such as walking and talking.
 These changes make a huge impact on all aspects of the addicted person’s behavior.
 The drug becomes the single most powerful motivator in a drug abuser’s existence.
 He or she will do almost anything for the drug.
 This comes about because drug use has changed the individual’s brain and its functioning in critical ways.

 In order for treatment to be effective, you need to want it